latchbio/latch/docs/source/snakemake/debugging.md

 ```

-You can execute the script in `latch develop` like so:
+You can execute the script in your `latch develop` session like so:

 ```console
 $ python3 scripts/dry_run.py